elvanvensiando/elvanvensiando/README.md

 - 👋 Hi, I’m working in Tech and as a Math/Phys Teacher
-- 👀 I’m interested in AI/ML/DL, Data Science, and Material Science
+- 👀 I’m interested in AI and Material Science
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me vensiandoe@gmail.com